 How to Open an Account at a Bookmaker

 Opening an account with any sportsbook is a very straightforward process that shouldn’t take longer than a few minutes to complete.
-That is as long as you have all the needed documentation at your hand and follow six simple steps.
+That is, as long as you have all the documentation and follow six simple steps.

-- Search through all legal bookmakers in Finland and pick the bookie you want to sign-up with.
+- Search through all legal bookmakers in Finland and pick the bookie you want to sign-up.

 - Visit the bookmaker’s website and click “Join Now” or “Register”.

 - Provide all the required information, including email, full name, date of birth, mobile phone, and password.